cdmill/sesh.nvim/README.md

 {
     -- directory where session files are saved dir = vim.fn.stdpath("state") .. "/sessions/",
-    -- if true, auto-saves session before exiting vim. if a number, specifies the -- minimum number of file buffers to be open for a session to be saved. note that -- autosave=true is equivalent to autosave=1, and autosave=false is equivalent to autosave=0
-    autosave = false,
+    autosave = {
+        enabled = false, -- if true, autosave session before exiting -- criteria = {
+        --     buffers = 2, -- min number to trigger autosaving
+        --     tabs = false, -- use false or don't specify criteria to ignore --     splits = 0, -- equivalent to false
+        -- },
+    },
     -- if true, auto-loads session (if one exists) when starting vim autoload = false,
     -- if true, use git branch to save session